 CFU’s are important, but only if the product is able to survive the high acid levels in the stomach to allow the greatest exposure there.
 They must also be able to adhere to the epithelial cells to be carried throughout the gastrointestinal tract and further colonize it with their increased growth of good bacteria.
 Epithelial cells in the lining of the digestive tract mobilize and absorb nutrients.

 Dr. Ohhira’s probiotics by Essential Formulas is a naturally fermented product that contains both probiotics and prebiotics in one small soft gel.
 The prebiotic is naturally occurring, as it has grown along with the probiotics during the natural fermentation process.
-There are 12 strains of quality bacterium in each capsule.
+Prebiotics offer the probiotic bacterial strains the food they need to help growth of the good bacteria in the gut.
+There are 12 strains of quality bacterium in each Dr. Ohhira’s capsule.
 These capsules can be punctured and squeezed out into any beverage for non-pill takers.

 On the important note of the strain, Strep. thermophilus, and the concern of it triggering symptoms in those with PANDAS/PANS, (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections), I have received a clear response from the scientists who make Dr. Ohhira’s probiotics by Essential Formulas; from Dr. Takahata with Biobank (manufacture of Dr. Ohhira’s Probiotic, and the lead researcher and protoge of Dr. Ohhira), who states: